 There is a new version this time packed on Adobe Photoshop CS4.
 If you want to give a look, grab the binary here: trojannewvariant.tar

 While it writes a different name to /var/tmp each time it’s executed (it uses tmpnam function to create these), it doesn’t have any kind of polymorphic code.
-The trojan/botnet binary can be easily detected using a sha1 checksum (md5 shouldn’t be really used for anything, not even for these little things!).
-Openssl gives the following: b8ab6832bcf4b5b5db45e98d0a7d5a58d573f0e5
+The trojan/botnet binary can be easily detected using a SHA1 checksum (MD5 shouldn’t be really used for anything, not even for these tasks).
+OpenSSL generates the following hash: b8ab6832bcf4b5b5db45e98d0a7d5a58d573f0e5.

 Signiso.sh script needs a small fix (the path for the vmware iso images) but it works fine with Vmware Fusion 2.0.1.